The Regimental Band and Pipes

-The Regimental Band and Pipes was founded on The Citadel campus in Charleston, South Carolina in 1909 with late marine general, Harry K. Pickett, in command.
-The marching band makes up one of the twenty-one companies of the South Carolina Corps of Cadets.
-In 1991, the band participated in the Edinburgh Military Tattoo in Edinburgh, Scotland becoming the first military college selected for the honor.
-They returned in 2010 as the only unit from the United States to appear at the Silver Jubilee of the Tattoo and appeared again in 2015.
+The Regimental Band and Pipes is a marching band from the South Carolina Corps of Cadets of the senior military college The Citadel in Charleston, South Carolina.
+It was founded in 1909 with marine general Harry K. Pickett in command.
+In 1991, the band participated in the Edinburgh Military Tattoo, becoming the first military college selected for the honor.
+They returned in 2010 as the only unit from the United States to appear at the Silver Jubilee of the Tattoo and appeared again in 2015 and 2024.

 History

-The Regimental Band and Pipes, like the other cadet companies, provides its members with opportunities to develop their leadership skills.
-Many band members and pipers move through the ranks and obtain senior positions of leadership within the Corps of Cadets.
-Members pursue commissions in the U.S. military and excel in law, government, business, industry, medicine and higher education after graduation.

-At home on the parade field and in a concert hall, The Regimental Band and Pipes has earned an international reputation as one of the world's premiere military college bands, offering music with great variety and appeal.
 Members have marched during inaugural parades and national functions and played for the President of the United States on numerous occasions including marching in the Presidential Inauguration Parades of 1953 and 1961.
 In 1985, the Regimental Band and Pipes travelled to Washington for the Presidential Inauguration, but extreme cold weather cancelled the parade.
-In 1991, the Regimental Band and Pipes became the first military college band ever to be selected to participate in the world-famous Edinburgh Military Tattoo of Scotland - a month-long nightly event of music, pageantry and demonstrations by military organizations from around the world.
+In 1991, the Regimental Band and Pipes became the first military college band ever to be selected to participate in the Edinburgh Military Tattoo of Scotland.